nchlswhttkr/mandarin-duck/README.md

 You will need [`curl`](https://curl.se/) and [`jq`](https://stedolan.github.io/jq/) installed on your host server.

-The installation script is currently user-specific, so you'll need to run it as the user you `git push` with.
+The `install.sh` script is currently user-specific, so you'll need to run it as the user you `git push` with.
 This is typically the `git` user.

-The `install.sh` script takes an optional argument, the path to your self-hosted Git repository.
-This example uses `/srv/git/example-project.git`.
+You can provide the paths to your self-hosted Git repositories to the install script as arguments.
+This example uses one repo, `/srv/git/example-project.git`.

 ```sh
 ssh git@example.com